 Using modern methods and the latest tools, we restore lost files from flash drives regardless of the brand, model, storage capacity, and file system.
 We perform the recovery process in ISO Certified Class 10 Cleanroom to protect the device from any external damage.

-Call us at 888.611.0737, so our skilled engineers can help recover your data from the storage device.
+Call us via customer service line, so our skilled engineers can help recover your data from the storage device.
 You can also request help from PITS by filling in the below form.

 The duration of a USB flash drive’s life may differ based on various factors such as usage, quality, and environmental conditions.
 Generally, a flash drive can survive a few years with consistent usage.
 Nonetheless, it’s crucial to acknowledge that flash memory has a restricted number of write and erase cycles.
 Thus excessive use may reduce its lifespan.
 Utilizing high-quality flash drives and taking proper care can enhance their longevity.